-- Residential (Yellow box) - Retail (Red box)
+- Residential - Retail

 IMAGE ABOVE

 PROPOSED CONCEPTUAL DESIGN OF

 NORTH CAPITAL AVENUE LOOKING NORTH

 PROPOSED NON-MOTORIZED NETWORK

 Using the Brickyard Creek Trail as a spine, the Lakeview District can be connected through a mixture of sidewalks, bike lanes, and non-motorized trails.
 Coupled with investments in transit infrastructure, this non-motorized network can create alternatives to driving within the Lakeview District.